 3. Burt's Bees Dander Reducing Cat Spray

-- Colloidal oat flour: Helps control dandruff and dander, supporting skin health
+- Colloidal oat flour helps control dandruff and dander

 4. Bodhi Dog Cat No More Marking!
 Spray

 Bodhi Dog Cat No More Marking!
-Spray is formulated to eliminate marking odors and pheromones, discouraging cats from returning to previously soiled spots.
-It's a strong pick for homes struggling with repeat marking, both indoors and outdoors.
+Spray is designed to remove marking odors and discourage cats from returning to previously soiled areas.
+It's especially useful for multi-cat households or for those struggling with persistent marking problems.

-- Safe for multiple surfaces: Usable on fabrics, woodwork, carpets, and more
+- Safe for many surfaces: Works on fabrics, woodwork, and plants

 5. Ninibabie Upgraded Catnip & Silvervine Spray